 74 is arrived at because: T = 19.
 U = 20.
 D = 4.
 O = 14.
 R = 17.

-We must therefore realise that when it came to the virgin-queen’s love-life it wasn’t so much ‘chilly and quaint’ but more ‘chili-quaint’, a promiscuity to which she almost admits in a book of personal prayers published in Latin when she was 30 years old, at a point in her life to which those that – knew her – would have described her as being in her prime.
+We must therefore realise that when it came to the virgin-queen’s love-life it wasn’t so much ‘chilly and quaint’ but more ‘chili-quaint’, a promiscuity to which she very nearly admits in a book of personal prayers published in Latin when she was 30 years old, at a point in her life to which those that – knew her – would described her as being in her prime.

 It would then, be appropriate to remind you of just one of these prayers: